op7ic/RT-CyberShield/README.md

 ## I don't want to run this script

-That's fine.
-IP blocks don't change that often so just copy [ipset.conf](ipset-config/ipset.conf) to your local copy:
+IP blocks do not change that often so just copy [ipset.conf](ipset-config/ipset.conf) to your local copy:
 ```
 cp ipset-config/ipset.conf /etc/ipset.conf
 ```